peponi-paradise/C-Sharp/Coding convention/C# coding convention.md

 <br>

-- This document is coding convention about C#
+- This document is C# coding conventions for effective and maintainable software code.

 <br>